Registering an Instance with an AWS OpsWorks Stacks Stack

 AWSOpsWorksRegisterCLI_OnPremises

-policies to an IAM user or group to
+policies to a user or group to

 grant permissions required for the AWS CLI to register EC2 or on-premises instances,